mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-09-13-solution-design-fundamentals.md

 tags:   Design
 ---
-**Coming up with a solution design fit for use in large organisations can be a big ask - but breaking it down and spending time planning your approach systematically can help you design software which will succeed at enterprise scale.**
+**Coming up with a solution design fit for use in large organisations can be a big ask - but breaking it down and spending time planning your approach systematically will help you design solutions that scale to enterprise level.**

-It's natural, when asked to start work on a new project, to focus on one particular area: _how to solve the main problem_.
+It's natural, when asked to start work on a new project, to focus on one particular area: _how to solve the core problem_.

-But a Senior Developer or Solution Designer should be contemplating far more than this for any project of reasonable scale.
+But a Senior Developer or Solution Designer should be contemplating far more than this for any project of reasonable size.

-All of the areas discussed here really need to be handled - but some of them, in some organisations, will be a "given", with no project-specific thought needed whatsoever.
+All of the areas we'll explore here really need to be handled - but some of them, in some organisations, will be a "given", with no project-specific thought needed whatsoever.
 If _Thou Shalt Use Git and GitHub_, great, one less thing to worry about.
 But still be mindful of this as a topic for consideration, and one which - this time - has a super-easy answer.
 In the future that may not be so.